ossf/security-insights-spec/specification.md

 A collection of unofficial supplemental tooling can be found in the ["SI Tooling" GitHub Repository](https://github.com/ossf/si-tooling).

-Maintenance for the specification is led by the [OpenSSF Identifying Security Threats Working Group](https://github.com/ossf/wg-identifying-security-threats), and improvements are handled exclusively within the project's GitHub repository.
+Maintenance for the specification is led by the OpenSSF [Metrics & Metadata working group](https://github.com/ossf/wg-metrics-and-metadata), and improvements are handled exclusively within the project's GitHub repository.
 Additional information about contribution can be found within the project's [Contribution Policy](/CONTRIBUTING.md).

 Improvement suggestions and clarification requests can be logged as [GitHub Issues](https://github.com/ossf/security-insights-spec/issues/new), raised as discussion on [Slack](https://openssf.slack.com/messages/security_insights/), or discussed with the community in the appropriate Working Group meeting from the [OpenSSF Community Calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).